 Net-Metering: Net metering allows the customer to bypass a solar meter and connect directly into their electrical distribution panel.
 Net metering means that all solar electricity is first directed to the consumer’s personal loads before feeding back in to the grid.
 PEC will credit the customer for all solar power fed back in to the grid until the amount of solar power fed into the grid exceeds the amount of electricity pulled from the grid.
 Any excess electricity at this point will be deducted from the PEC delivery cost.

 Avoided Cost Rate: (NOTE:This is only a consideration for LARGE solar systems that produce more energy than the home or building consumes for each billing cycle!)
 The avoided cost rate is for solar production that exceeds electrical consumption.
 The avoided cost rate is currently $0.0465/kWh.

 - Example: If a customer feeds 600 kWh of solar power in to the grid and pulls 400 kWh total from the grid, they will receive a $11.65 discount on their monthly delivery rate.
 The typical delivery rate is $20-25.

 Federal Tax Credit: Residential and commercial customers are eligible for the Federal Tax Credit.
 The Federal Tax Credit is 30% of the total system cost for solar installation.
-More information on the Solar Tax Credit.
+More information from IRS.gov.